-But this didn’t use to be the case.
+But this wasn't always the case.
 Today, we want to talk about the original organization, the place that has defined, shaped, and paved the way for global, responsible thinking: the United Nations.
 And if you want to know how to get a job at the UN—we suggest you read on.

 So, why work at the UN in the first place?
 Since 1945, the United Nations has represented our common faith in the sustainable and resilient future and our common effort to tackle the challenges confronting humanity, including inequality, poverty, climate change, peace and security, human rights, and disarmament.
-The UN’s efforts around the world have focused on:
+The UN’s efforts and sustainable development goals around the world have focused on:

 - Maintaining international peace and security

 - Delivering humanitarian aid

 It’s no surprise then that many young people who are thinking about careers in sustainability dream of getting hired at the United Nations.
 However, it’s not quite as easy to know how to stand out in the competitive and challenging field of fellow dreamers and applicants.

 We’re here to give you 3 simple tips about how to get a job at the UN.
 You should have:

 The United Nations prioritizes candidates that have hands-on experience working in the field on development projects.
 Not only does this tell them that you have commitment and passion for the type of work, but it also gives them a valuable sense of your ability to handle the intensity and stressors that come with a job in a new and foreign culture.